fadayko23/IDSQ-FM/WEBFLOW_UPDATE.md

 ```

 ## What Changed:
+- Repository: `IDSQ` → `IDSQ-FM` (new repository for material selections feature)
-- `@main` → `@41343b2`
+- Commit: `@main` → `@aa329bd`
-- This forces jsDelivr to fetch the latest commit, bypassing cache
+- Feature: Added "Select Materials" continuation with 3-round selection process for bathroom and kitchen spaces

 ## Instructions:
 1. Open your Webflow project
 2. Find the Embed element with the quiz code
-3. Replace `@main` with `@41343b2` in the CDN URL
+3. Replace the repository name and commit hash
 4. Publish the site
-5. Test the quiz - all text should now be styled correctly with Webflow's `--IDSQ-Font` variable
+5. Test the quiz - complete the style quiz and try the new "Select Materials" button!

+## Features in This Update:
+- ✨ New "Select Materials" button on quiz results screen
+- 🛁 Bathroom material categories: flooring, backsplash, countertops, faucet, cabinet styles, tub, toilet, showerhead, paint
+- 🍳 Kitchen material categories: flooring, backsplash, countertops, faucet, cabinet styles, appliances, paint
+- 🎯 3-round selection process per category with Clara guidance
+- 📸 Demo Unsplash images (ready to replace with Airtable)

 ## Future Updates:
-Each time we make CSS changes, you'll need to update the commit hash in Webflow OR wait 24 hours for jsDelivr's `@main` cache to expire.
+Each time we make changes, you'll need to update the commit hash in Webflow OR wait 24 hours for jsDelivr's `@main` cache to expire.